hoytech/quadrable/README.md

 So far the data-structure we've described is just an expensive way to store a tree of data.
 The reason why we're doing all this hashing in the first place is so that we can create *proofs* about the contents of our tree.

-A proof is a record from the tree along with enough information for somebody who does not have a copy of the tree to reconstruct the root of the tree.
+A proof is a record from the tree along with enough information for somebody who does not have a copy of the tree to reconstruct the root.
 This reconstructed root can then be compared with a version of the root acquired elsewhere, from a trusted source.
-Imagine that the root is published daily in a newspaper, or is embedded in a blockchain.
+Some possible trusted ways to transmit a trusted root are:

+* Published in a newspaper
+* Broadcast from a satellite
+* Embedded in a blockchain

-The purpose of using a tree structure is so that the information required in a proof is proportional to the depth of the tree, and not the total number of nodes.
+The purpose of using a tree structure is so that the size a proof is proportional to the depth of the tree, and not the total number of leaves.

 ### Proofs and witnesses

 When you would like to query the database remotely, do the following steps:

-* Acquire a copy of the root hash (32 bytes) from some trusted source.
+* Acquire a copy of the root hash (32 bytes) from a trusted source.
 * Hash the key of the record you would like to search for.
 Let's say you're looking for the record `"John Smith"` and it hashes to `1011` in binary (using a 4-bit hash for sake of explanation, normally this would be 256 bits).
 This is the path that will be used to traverse the tree to this record.
-* Ask a provider who has the full data-set available to send you the value for the record that has this hash.
+* Ask a (potentially untrusted) provider who has the full data-set available to send you the value for the record that has this hash.
 Suppose they send you a JSON blob like `{"name":"John Smith","balance":"$200",...}`.

 ![](docs/proof1.svg)